 "Using the data provided by the United State Bureau of Labor Statistics, Erik Rauch has estimated productivity to have increased by nearly 400%.
 Says, Rauch:

 '… if productivity means anything at all, a worker should be able to earn the same standard of living as a 1950 worker in only 11 hours per week.' "...

 "...Since the 1960s, the consensus among researchers (anthropologists, historians, sociologists), has been that early hunter-gatherer societies enjoyed much more leisure time than is permitted by capitalist and agricultural societies..." ~ Wikipedia

 What I’m doing with my life

-You would do well to look into it if you're curious to know of a promising response to many environmental/social/political concerns.
+I am proudly part of the Transition and Permaculture Movements and am creating a new one based on these two.
+You'd do well to look into them if you're curious to know of a promising response to many environmental/social/political concerns.
 Join me, if not in love, then in life.

 Favorite books, movies, shows, music, and food

-- The Art of Natural Building
+- Permaculture: A Designer's Manual; The Art of Natural Building

 - Peak Energy, Climate Change, and the Collapse of Global Civilization: The Current Peak Oil Crisis

 - Deep Green Resistance